ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

   * user or group management
   * use of special privileges.
 * Logs include the date and time of the event, the relevant user or process, the event description, and the ICT equipment involved are recorded.
 * Logs stored in Log Analytics are protected from unauthorised access, modification and deletion by the Azure AD RBAC model.
-Standard Windows 10 users to do have access to modify the local event logs.
+Standard Windows 10 users do not have access to modify the local event logs.

 #### Residual controls to be addressed by the Agency